 The Standard for me in around 45 to 50.
 This is include an hour lesson, preparation time, all the other expenses to drive and rent out rooms to have the lesson

 I just love people and always just try to teach people stuff, like friends or whoever needs it.
-Currently lessons.com is helping me acuire a few piano students and this is nice experience to learn about teaching in a professional(payed) setting.
+Lessons.com helped me aquire a few piano students, and reaching out on social media platforms.
+Currently I have 3 students, 2 guitar, 1 piano.

 Finding someone you feel comfortable with that inspires you and makes you want to play more and more!
 That way you will play more and practicing is one of the key things that develop towards success!